Global Engineering Challenge

 Engage with experts in engineering, develop critical thinking skills, and create solutions to global issues.

 The Global Engineering Challenge aims to broaden the minds of Grade 9–12 students.
-This program is designed for highly committed and motivated students who have an interest in problem-solving.
+This program mimics a capstone style course and is designed for highly committed and motivated students who have an interest in problem-solving.

 Each week, students will have the opportunity to engage with experts in engineering, mental health and sustainability.
 Students will participate in workshops that will provide them with a deeper understanding of the challenges engineers face and be guided towards developing effective solutions.
 This program supports the goals of the Faculty of Applied Science & Engineering in preparing students with the technical and trans-disciplinary competencies necessary for them to identify, learn, and apply along with engineering practices to resolve global challenges, create new technologies and contribute to the prosperity of society.